whtsky/Dash.py/README.rst

 Dash.py
 =======

-Create python docs for dash easily.
+Dash.py is a tool that helps you install python documents to Dash easily.

 Usage
 -------------